Skip to content

 Ataxia, or loss of coordination, usually a symptom of a neurological disorder.
 See this veterinary record in pub med.
 Fantazia definitely exhibited ataxia.

 Above: Left, you can see that stinging nettle grows freely along a boggy creek that runs through our cow pasture.
-The smalelr dwarf nettles grow everywhere right now, including all along the fence line and in Fantazia’s paddock.
+The smaller dwarf nettles grow everywhere right now, including all along the fence line and in Fantazia’s paddock.
 Fortunately, they do not affect horses.

 I managed to stop Fantazia when she ran sideways and backwards into a fence.
 As soon as she was still, I petted her.
 She was bent to the right, head up, trembling, and falling sideways.
 I slipped off.
 Her right hind leg was straightened, stiff, and falling from the hip towards her left hind.
-She was wbbly all over.
+She was wobbly all over.
 When she managed to plant the right hind, she licked up her right fore and it began falling inwards.
 I took off the racing overgirth that was holding on the foam and sheet I had been riding on.
 (This set-up keeps my jeans from sweaty-horse-hair while being more comfy than a saddle for easy rides around the place.
 It also makes it easier to stay on a bolting sideways running horse!)

 I thought she was having some sort of neurological crisis, imagining nerve damage around the SI.
 But when I started off towards the training barn, she began trotting, tail up, no limp (if a bit bent to the right).
 I jogged back to the barn with her trotting beside me.
 If I slowed to a walk, she’d start falling to the left (and on top of me).
 I still had no idea what was going on.
 She was covered with mud, so I took off her bosal–she fell against the fence as I did that, because stopped.
 At this point I texted my boyfriend that I needed help.

 I took Fantazia into the wash rack to hose off the mud that was covering her legs up to knees and hocks and splattered over her belly and udder and up to her shoulder.
 She was still wobbly behind and bending to the right.
 At this point I noticed the wheals rising on her right forearm, lower shoulder, and gaskin.
-I realized it was the stsinging nettle (because what else could it be?)
+I realized it was the stinging nettle (because what else could it be?)

 Treating horse reactions to stinging nettle